Akshat-A-K/age-gender-mood-prediction/README.md

 - `predict.py` - loads `Gender-age.h5` plus `mood.h5`, preprocesses an input face image, and prints all three attributes.
 - `app.py` + `templates/` + `static/` - Flask application that exposes a browser UI for uploading face crops, capturing snapshots via webcam, and visualizing predictions.
 - `Gender-age.h5` / `mood.h5` - original Keras checkpoints (download separately and place in the project root when you need to regenerate `.tflite` files).
+- `models/chunks/age_gender/age_gender.partXX` - chunked TensorFlow Lite weights for age/gender inference.
+These ship with the repo and are reassembled automatically at runtime.

 ## Setup